Saranya2006575/Correlation_Regression/README.md

-# EXP 3: Correlation and regression for data analysis
+#  Correlation and regression for data analysis

+# EX.NO.:03
+# Date:

+# Name:Saranya.J

-# Date:22.09.23
+# Register no:24900574

 # Aim :

 To analyse given data using coeffificient of correlation and regression line